Variable Compensation: A Comprehensive Guide

 16. Sales Commissions: It often includes sales commissions in sales roles.

-17. Bonuses: It can include bonuses based on individual, team, or company performance.
+17. Bonuses: These can include individual, team, or company performance bonuses.

-18. Equity Compensation: It can include equity compensation, such as stock options.
+18. Equity Compensation: Equity compensation can include equity compensation, such as stock options.

 19. Deferred Compensation: It can include deferred compensation plans.

-20. Non-Monetary Rewards: It can also include non-monetary rewards, such as recognition or additional vacation time.
+20. Non-Monetary Rewards: It can include rewards such as recognition or additional vacation time.

 7 Benefits and Challenges with Variable Compensation